 Install a Programmable Thermostat

-An open fireplace is thought to be a good source to heating your home.
+An open fireplace is thought to be a good source of heat your home.
 However, this is not always the case.
 In fact, you might what to reduce the use of your fireplace.
-A roaring fire exhausts over 20,000 cubic feet of heated air per hour to the outside.
-Yes, it feels nice and warm by the fireplace, but the rest of your house is losing heat quickly causing the furnace to continuously run.
+Did you know that a large, roaring fire can exhaust well over 20,000 cubic feet of heated air per hour to the outside of your home?
+While nobody will deny how nice it feels to be toasty and warm by the fireplace, the rest of your house is losing heat quickly, causing your home’s furnace to run continuously.

-When you do use your fireplace, be sure to close the flue when done using.
+When you do use your fireplace, be sure to close the flue when you’re done using it.
 An open fireplace flue lets the same amount of heated air escape up the chimney as a wide-open 48-inch window lets out.